-About an hour from both Milwaukee and Chicago in bucolic southeastern Wisconsin, Elkhorn (population 10,000) is rural, quite place nestled in rolling hills of fertile farmland.
+About an hour from both Milwaukee and Chicago in bucolic southeastern Wisconsin, Elkhorn (population 10,500) is a nice quite town nestled amid rolling hills and fertile farmland.
 Lakes, shimmering and clean, are around every corner.

-The cost of living is 20% less than the national average, and the median home price is $275,000, reflecting a 21% increase from just a year ago.
+The cost of living is 15% below the national average, and the median home price is $325,000, reflecting a 4% increase from a year ago.
 Elkhorn has maintained its population during the last decade, and 31% of residents are age 45 or better.
 The crime is below the national average, and politics lean to the right.
 Racial diversity is minimal.
 Twenty six percent of locals have at least a four year college degree.

 Activities abound.
 The popular Elkhorn Antique Flea Market, with more than 500 vendors, is held four times each year.
 The Walworth County Fair is one of the country's oldest and best, drawing 100,000 people annually.
 Outdoor summer concerts are take place in the unique historic bandshell.

 The city’s Parks and Recreation Department has programs for all ages, and four public golf courses are within a short drive.
 A farmers' market runs every Saturday throughout the summer, and Oktoberfest is celebrated in the fall.

 Elkhorn is known as the "Christmas Card Town."
 The entire community is decorated during the holiday season and the Christmas Card Town Parade draws thousands of people.
 The nickname started in the the 1950s when the picturesque downtown park was featured in paintings commissioned by the Ford Motor Company.
 Later these paintings were turned into a series of popular Christmas cards.
 The rest is Elkhorn history.